8 Keys to Unlock Your Team’s Performance

 With employee engagement dismal in so many places, there could be hidden morale problems in your organization which lead to unproductive work habits.
 Besides, bad news travels fast and it could inhibit your company’s reputation.

-How organizational talent is treated and leveraged can make or break a company.
-Let’s clear up one thing first: most experts agree that there is much more to creating a highly motivated and productive team than money.
-Yet one thing is obviously true–people have to be paid.
+How companies treat their talent will make or break their success.
+Let us clear up one thing first: most experts agree that there is much more to creating a highly motivated and productive team than money.
+Yet one thing is obviously true–people must be paid.
 In addition, have the potential to be paid more and earn other perks: bonuses, 401 K, profit-sharing, comprehensive benefits, career advancement opportunities, pay adjustments above and beyond the cost of living.

 The best companies tend to pay better or offer other perks that make up for it.
 For example, Costco pays upscale for a retail organization, and their results are consistently better than others.
-If the pay isn’t fair a company isn’t even in the game for the best talent, let alone having highly productive people.
+If a company’s pay is not fair, it is not even in the game for the best talent, let alone attracting highly productive people.

 Research shows that companies with a comprehensive talent management focus outperform others by 18% in profit.
 That certainly can add up quickly and give one company an edge over another.
 So, what can you do about it?
 Here are seven ways to unlock and unleash your team’s performance.